Spectroscopic galaxy redshifts in the Peanut cluster -- a massive nearly head-on cluster merger shortly after pericenter passage: Observational results

 As a result, spectroscopic redshifts were measured for 26 galaxies, increasing the total number obtained by our group in the Peanut cluster field to 31.
 All measured redshifts lie within a narrow range of $z_{\rm spec}=0.4095$–0.4360, consistent with membership in the Peanut cluster at $z \simeq 0.42$.

 Table~\ref{tab:zspec} summarizes the spectroscopic redshift measurements for 31 galaxies in the cluster.
-The first two columns list galaxy names and identifiers used in the \ps1\ catalog \citep{ps1}.
-One galaxy, whose spectrum was obtained at slit position 8, is not present in the \ps1\ catalog; therefore, no catalog name or identifier is provided, and its coordinates were determined visually.
-The third and fourth columns give the right ascensions and declinations of the galaxies taken from the \ps1\ catalog (raStack and decStack columns).
-The fifth and sixth columns list the $r$ and $r-z$ values for the galaxies taken from the DESI photometric survey.
-The seventh and eighth columns present our redshift measurements and their uncertainties.
+The first four columns give the right ascensions, declinations, $r$ and $r-z$ values for the galaxies taken from the DESI photometric survey.
+The fifth and sixth columns present our redshift measurements and their uncertainties.
 For one galaxy in Table~\ref{tab:zspec}, a redshift measurement of $z_{\rm spec} = 0.4257$ \citep{desidr1} is available in the DESI spectroscopic survey and agrees within the uncertainties with our measurement of $z_{\rm spec}=0.4258$.
 Our measurement was obtained with the BTA telescope prior to the publication of the DESI spectroscopic catalog.
-The ninth column indicates the slit position labels during the observations.
+The seventh column indicates the slit position labels during the observations.
 The label "RTT-150" marks galaxies whose redshifts were measured with the RTT-150 and reported in our previous work \citep{Peanut}.
-For the galaxy PSO\,J039.5848+20.1057, the table shows the redshift measurement obtained with the BTA.
+For the galaxy 02:38:20.36 20:06:20.6, the table shows the redshift measurement obtained with the BTA.

 Figure~\ref{fig:all_zsp} shows images with the measured galaxy redshifts indicated.
 The dependence of spectroscopic redshifts on galaxy declination is shown in Figure~\ref{fig:z_rainbow}.
 This visualization method allows us to identify possible subclusters.
 The redshift histogram shows two apparent concentratoins near $z \simeq 0.425$ and $z \simeq 0.416$.
 However, as shown below, statistical tests indicate that the hypothesis that the observed data are drawn from a normal distribution cannot be rejected.